Media transformations

 How transformations are used

-A theme defines the transformations it expects.
-The theme's hero block might request the hero transformation; an event listing might request thumbnail.
+Transformations are primarily requested by a theme's blocks.
+A theme's hero block might request the hero transformation; an event listing might request thumbnail.
 Each request is routed through Basker's CDN, which generates and caches the transformed version.

 Focal points